 Take Back the Night got its start in two unrelated marches: one in Philadelphia in 1975 and another in Brussels in 1976.
 Participants marched down streets with candles, protesting increased violent crime against women.
-In the years since, the movement became more focused on issues of sexual assault and in 2001, Katie Koestner—who had publicly shared her own story of being assaulted on campus—created the Take Back the Night Foundation.
+In the years since then, the movement became more focused on issues of sexual assault, and in 2001, Katie Koestner—who had publicly shared her own story of being assaulted on campus—created the Take Back the Night Foundation.
 Today, the foundation provides resources to survivors and holds annual marches on college campuses.

 2002: U.K.'s Sex Discrimination (Election Candidates) Act passes

-In 2001, the number of women in British parliament declined for the first time in two decades, after a policy used by one party to ensure half their candidates would be women was declared unconstitutional.
-The Labour Party decided they would prioritize changing laws that would allow parties to use "positive discrimination" to ensure that more women would have their voice heard in Parliament; this promise eventually became the 2002 Sex Discrimination (Election Candidates) Act.
+In 2001, the number of women in the British parliament declined for the first time in two decades, after a policy used by one party to ensure half their candidates would be women was declared unconstitutional.
+The Labour Party decided they would prioritize changing laws that would allow parties to use "positive discrimination" to ensure that more women would have their voices heard in Parliament; this promise eventually became the 2002 Sex Discrimination (Election Candidates) Act.

 2003: Women of Liberia Mass Action for Peace ends a civil war